JuanLuisGozaloFdez/DevOpsLab4-Jupyter/README.md

 Lab for the DevOps Course, subject Monitoring.
 The lab will be used for installing Jupyter and a set of sample runbooks.

-## Set Jupyter in one-single node installation with some runbooks for testing
+## Set Jupyter in one-single docker node installation with some runbooks for testing

 The purpose of this lab is to show how to use Jupyter Notebooks to create and execute Operational RunBooks in DevOps.